cranberrysoft-com/MMM-NextTrains/README.md

   6. Create an account on [Transport NSW OpenData](https://opendata.transport.nsw.gov.au/)
   7. Create an application and obtain an API key from [Transport NSW OpenData Applications](https://opendata.transport.nsw.gov.au/applications)
   8. Replace <YOUR_API_KEY_HERE> in `server.conf` with your api key
-  9. Insert the module configurations into the MagicMirror config file
+  9. Insert the example configurations into your MagicMirror config file

 ### Windows
 - No Windows version available yet

- **Example Configuration:**
+ ## Config

+ ### Example configurations for config.js:
 ```
 {
 	module: 'NextTrains',